Beverly Gray: Beverly Gray, Junior

 Having failed in their kidnapping efforts, the gypsies quickly disappear.
 The story moves on to winter break, where Larry proposes to Beverly, who declines.
 Jim leaves to take an engineering job in Wyoming, and Shirley is invited to Renville.
-Assuring Beverly that (despite being from New York) she will not find Renville dull, Shirley hints at the premise for The Adventure Girls at K Bar O when she declares that "I spent one summer on a ranch in Arizona."
+Assuring Beverly that (despite being from New York) she will not find Renville dull, Shirley hints at the premise for The Adventure Girls at K Bar O when she declares that she spent one summer on a ranch in Arizona.
 Beverly, Shirley and Anne leave shortly before Christmas for home, where the Lucky Circle (sans Jim) is reunited.
 The usual celebrations and gaiety intersperse themselves among several close calls.
-Shirley and Beverly barely avoid crashing into Anne and Joan's "wrecked sled."
+Shirley and Beverly barely avoid crashing into Anne and Joan's "wrecked sled".
 Shirley learns to ski, only to be knocked unconscious at the bottom of a hill.
-She is "fit as a fiddle" the next day, and accompanies the Lucky Circle ice skating on "the lake front."
+She is "fit as a fiddle" the next day, and accompanies the Lucky Circle ice skating on "the lake front".
 When Bucky Harris, "a chubby little fellow" who "lives across the street from" Beverly, falls through thin ice, Shirley inches towards him and also falls in.
 She pushes Bucky back on the ice before losing consciousness again.
 Beverly ties a rope to herself and jumps in after Shirley while the Lucky Circle pulls them to safety.
-Despite their adventure, the girls prove none the worse for wear, and the next afternoon their friends come by to anoint Shirley "an honorary member of the Lucky Circle."
+Despite their adventure, the girls prove none the worse for wear, and the next afternoon their friends come by to anoint Shirley "an honorary member of the Lucky Circle".
 Beverly and company return to school in high spirits.